4179 Toutatis: Physical characteristics

 Large amounts of data of Toutatis were obtained during Chang'e 2's flyby.
 Toutatis is not a monolith, but most likely a coalescence of shattered fragments.
 This bifurcated asteroid is shown to be mainly consisting of a head (small lobe) and a body (large lobe).
 The two major parts are not round in shape, and their surfaces have a number of large facets.
-In comparison with radar models, the proximate observations from Chang'e 2's flyby have revealed several remarkable discoveries concerning Toutatis, among which the presence of the giant basin at the big end appears to be one of the most compelling geological features, and the sharply perpendicular silhouette in the neck region that connects the head and body is also quite novel.
+In comparison with radar models, the proximate observations from Chang'e 2's flyby have revealed several discoveries concerning Toutatis, among which the presence of the giant basin at the big end appears to be one of the most compelling geological features, and the sharply perpendicular silhouette in the neck region that connects the head and body is also quite novel.
 A large number of boulders and several short linear structures are also apparent on the surface.

 Giant basin

 The giant basin at the big end of Toutatis has a diameter of ~805 m, suggesting that one or more impactors may have collided with it there.
 The most significant feature is the ridge around the largest basin.
 The wall of this basin has a relatively high density of lineaments, some of which seem to be concentric to the basin.
 These ridges are indicative of an internal structure of small bodies and most of the ridges near the largest basin at the big end are most likely related to the huge stress energy during impact.